-Civil society, for instance governments and regulatory authorities, affects Kitron and its operating conditions directly and indirectly.
+Civil society like governments and regulatory authorities affect Kitron and its operating conditions directly and indirectly.
 Local communities are indirectly socially, environmentally and economically affected by Kitron's activities such as job creation, contribution to local value creation and environmental impacts.